n7down/dotfiles/README.md

 1. Run `wget https://raw.github.com/n7down/dotfiles/master/<DIRECTORY>/<FILE>` to grab a certain file using command line
 2. Read [gpakosz/.tmux](https://github.com/gpakosz/.tmux) instructions
 ## Todo
-- [ ] Add instructions for setting up [dotfile manager](https://news.ycombinator.com/item?id=11070797)
 - [x] Write a script that has `dm init` executes commands in the above website and anything else is through git
 - [ ] Create .aliasesrc folder where all files will be sourced